Trainee Professional Development Award

 - Only one application per abstract is permitted.
 Multiple submissions with the same abstract will be ineligible.

 - Applicant must be a current member of SfN.

 - Applicant must be currently enrolled as an undergraduate or graduate student, a postdoctoral scholar, or must be starting an educational program shortly after the award is given.

-- Nominee is not a recipient of another SfN travel award in the same or previous calendar year (including TPDA, FENS, JNS, or IBRO).
+- Nominee must not be a recipient of another SfN travel award in the same or previous calendar year (including TPDA, FENS, JNS, or IBRO).

 Any application which does not adhere to all parameters will be voided.